 As developers move into 2020, their sights are set on cutting those overly obese devices in half.
 Predicting beyond 7 nanometers will no doubt prove extremely challenging.
-Air Innovations focuses our attention on providing solutions to the challenges each innovation creates.
+Frankly, we cannot wait to see what happens next.
+Air Innovations focuses our attention on providing solutions to the challenges each exciting innovation creates.

 Types of Semiconductor Environments

-Whether you’re working in design or quality in a Semiconductor application, you need a partner who understands your challenges and knows how to help you achieve your goals.
+Whether you are working in design or quality in a Semiconductor application, you need a partner who understands your challenges and knows how to help you achieve your goals.
 Air Innovations supports customers within a variety of Semiconductor environments and applications.
-Our customers in the semiconductor industry are usually looking for environmental control in these areas:
+Our customers in the semiconductor industry are usually looking for environmental control in one of these areas:

 - Critical Tolerances on Temperature/Humidity – Most of our customers working with environmental control in a semiconductor environment require material stability and measurement accuracy that comes from semiconductor temperature control.
 Whether you work in lithography, photomask repair, or another area of interferometry, we design to meet your system goals.
 Our temperature control systems have been as precise as ±0.02°C and ensure no excess heat affects your processes or systems.